August 18, 2026

 Medical devices: an increasing number of what were ‘single use’ devices are now capable of being recovered and ‘remanufactured’ by their makers for re-use, to standards approved by medical device regulators.
 As more manufacturers invest in these processes, the range of devices which can be reused in this way is likely to expand.

 Waste containers: Single use plastic bins are commonly used for sharps waste and certain other waste types such as pharmaceutical and anatomical.
 They can be sterilised and re-used, rather than being incinerated along with the waste they contain.
 Stericycle’s BioSystems re-usable sharps containers can be used 600 times before needing to be replaced.
-This approach should be extended to all sharps containers and could be used for other single-use plastic waste containers.
+Reusable containers are an important part of more sustainable healthcare waste management, and this approach should be extended to all sharps containers and other suitable waste streams.

 3. Recycle